 The first seven national conferences, in 2001, established the Church of the United Brethren in Christ International.
-Mexico and the Philippines were added as national conferences in 2005, and Guatemala joined them in 2010.
+Mexico was added as a national conference in 2005, and Guatemala joined in 2010.

 Each national conference chooses its own leaders and is totally in charge of its own work.
 The conferences are bound together by an international Confession of Faith, Core Values, Constitution, and By-Laws.
 An international “General Conference” is held every three years.
 Each conference can send two voting delegates: the highest leader from each conference (usually called the “bishop” or “superintendent”), plus one other person.
 The most recent meeting was held in Canada in 2013.

 Several mission districts also operate under the supervision of an established national conference.

 - The United States oversees work in India and Macau.

 - Canada oversees work in Haiti.

 - Hong Kong provides oversight of the work in Thailand and Myanmar.

 - Honduras oversees new churches in El Salvador.

 - Nicaragua supervises the churches in Costa Rica.